Vrije Universiteit Amsterdam: Buitenveldert

 The university's main campus and medical centre are situated in the Buitenveldert neighbourhood, part of the southern district of Amsterdam.
-The campus occupies about 0.4 km2 and is built along the 'De Boelelaan', a large east-west thoroughfare.
+The campus occupies about 0.4 km2 and is built along the 'De Boelelaan', a large east–west thoroughfare.
 Initially a fairly isolated location surrounded mostly by fields, the campus is now adjacent to the modern Zuidas business district housing some of the largest banks, accounting and law firms in the Netherlands.
 The VU campus is served by the 51 metro line as well as a number of tram lines and bus routes.
 It is also within walking distance of the Amsterdam Zuid railway station.

-The University's Main Building ('Hoofdgebouw' or HG), established in 1973, is located at the intersection of the Boelelaan and the Buitenveldertselaan.
-The sixteen-story building is currently undergoing major renovation works.
-The Main Building is home to the faculties of Arts, Philosophy, Economics and Business, and Theology.
+The university's Main Building ('Hoofdgebouw' or HG), established in 1973, is located at the intersection of the Boelelaan and the Buitenveldertselaan.
+In the early 2010s, the sixteen-story building underwent major renovation works.
+The Main Building is home to the faculties of Arts, Social Science, Philosophy, Economics and Business, and Theology.
 The University Library occupies five floors as well as several floors with closed stacks.
 In addition, the Main Building houses the Aula (main auditorium), the university restaurant, several kiosks, a fair trade store, and the VU bookstore.

 On the south side, the Main Building provides access to the campus square ('Campusplein').
 Many student organizations have their offices along the campus square entrance.
 South of the square is the Sciences Building ('Wis- en Natuurkundegebouw' or W&N), another 1970s building.
 The W&N is housing the faculties of Sciences and Earth and Life Sciences.
 In the middle of campus square is The Basket, the university bar, as well as a number of volleyball fields.
 Recent additions to the campus square area include a campus supermarket and an Italian coffeehouse.
 Also adjacent to the campus square is the modern building of the Institute for Health and Welness, which has been nicknamed the Red Potato after its distinct shape and color.

-Along the Buitenvelderselaan is the Initium Building, housing the Faculty of Law.
+Along the Buitenveldertselaan is the Initium Building, housing the Faculty of Law.

 The arch-shaped building, opened in 2010, now forms the eastern entrance of the VU campus.
 The Faculty of Social Sciences is located in the Metropolitan Building, technically just off-campus, on the other side of the Buitenveldertselaan.
-The medical faculty is located on west end of campus, adjacent to the sprawling VU University Medical Center.
+The medical faculty is located on west end of campus, adjacent to the sprawling Amsterdam UMC, location VUmc.

-In 2018, the New University Building was opened and which hosts teaching and research spaces as well as two caffès, an exhibition space, and it is weekly converted in a film screening space.
-Furthermore, the O|2 lab building is one of the first university buildings in the Netherlands built to accommodate a specific research theme.
-Lastly, in the O|2 Lab building researchers from VU Amsterdam and Amsterdam UMC - location VUmc jointly tackle socially relevant issues in the field of Human Health & Life Sciences in a state-of-the-art shared research environment.
+In 2018, the New University Building was opened hosting teaching and research spaces as well as two caffès, an exhibition space, and a film screening space.